 Activity #3: Shape Jumping

 To do this activity, all you need is sidewalk chalk!

 It’s cold out where we live, so anytime that we can get outside, we take advantage of it!
 This activity is simple; all you have to do is draw a few shapes on the ground with sidewalk chalk.
 You ask your toddler to jump from shape to shape.

 Does your older children want to get involved?

 Every time I set up an activity for my son to do, my daughter is right there waiting to be part of the action.
 I try to differentiate the activities for her to make them a bit more challenging.
 In this case, I had my daughter work on shape patterns and drawing the shapes.
 These are two critical skills for her to have in Kindergarten.

-It’s no secret; I’m obsessed with mini-eraser activities.
+It’s no secret that I’m obsessed with mini-eraser activities.

-I’m not ashamed that every time I talk into Target, I check their dollar section to see if there are new mini-erasers available.
+I’m not ashamed to say that every time I walk into Target, I check their dollar section to see if there are new mini-erasers available.
 Anyone else with me on this one?

 2. If your toddler is learning shapes, make sure to talk about what shape you are building with them!
 When working with older ones, ask them to see if they know what shape it is and if they know how many sides it has!

 3. Get out your mini erasers and have your child either use their fingers to place the erasers in the circles to make the shapes or use kid-friendly tweezers to pick up the erasers and place them on the circles to improve their fine motor skills!